Simcoe Market Analysis

 The final indicator of what’s happening in the market is the number of new listings that came on the market.
 Again, we look for trends to see if the number are steadily increasing or decreasing, whether this month saw more or fewer new properties get listed and of course how it compares to this time of year by looking at this time a year ago and two years ago.

-Turning to the supply side, when we review the number of new listings that came onto the market in Simcoe in April, we see that there were 2,568 new listings, compared to 2,104 new listings in March.
-That was a big increase, with new listings up about 22% from March, or 464 new listings higher month over month.
-Compared to April of last year, new listings were up about 8%, or 194 new listings higher.
+Turning to the supply side, when we review the number of new listings that came onto the market in Simcoe in May, we see that there were 2,752 new listings, compared to 2,568 new listings in April.
+That was a modest increase, with new listings up about 7% from April, or 184 new listings higher month over month.
+Compared to May of last year, new listings were down about 14%, or 439 new listings lower.

-To understand how it felt to buy or sell in Simcoe in April, we can look at how quickly homes were selling and how close sellers were getting to their list price.
-Homes were selling at the same pace as in March, so the pace of the market would have felt about the same.
-At the same time, sellers were getting slightly closer to their list price, but the market probably would not have felt much more competitive.
+To understand how it felt to buy or sell in Simcoe in May, we can look at how quickly homes were selling and how close sellers were getting to their list price.
+Homes were selling at the same pace as in April, so the pace of the market would have felt about the same.
+At the same time, sellers were getting slightly less of their list price, but the market probably would not have felt much less competitive.
 Let’s get into the details below.

 Here’s the latest charts for these two categories (average days on market and average sale to list price ratio), going back month by month for the last two years.